SaliKangwa/Freight-Management-Report/README.md

 <h2>Description</h2>
-This project involves developing a Power BI dashboard to analyze urgent air freight trends and provide insights into the primary reasons for last-minute shipments.
-The dashboard visualizes freight costs across air, road, and sea, with a focus on identifying patterns in urgent air shipments.
-It enables logistics team to assess recurring causes for urgency, supporting better planning and the strategic use of cost-effective alternatives like sea and road freight.
-The reporting tool provides actionable insights to optimize freight management and reduce unnecessary air transport expenses.
+The project involves the development of a Power BI dashboard to analyze urgent air freight trends and uncover the primary drivers behind last-minute shipments.
+The dashboard visualizes freight costs across air, road, and sea, with a particular focus on identifying patterns in urgent air freight.
+It enables the logistics team to evaluate recurring causes of urgency, supporting proactive planning and the strategic use of more cost-effective alternatives such as sea and road transport.
+The reporting tool delivers actionable insights to optimize freight management and reduce unnecessary air freight expenditures.
 <br />